Margret Meagher, Project Director

 Lindsay Moller Photography

 Following a successful photographic and journalism career in Sydney for nearly two decades, Lindsay Moller and his young family moved to Port Macquarie in early 2014.
-Soon after, Lindsay joined the Hello Koalas Team and has professionally photographed and documented all the Hello Koalas sculptures and associated events, including the high profile launch by the Premier of NSW, The Hon Mike Baird MP, on 9 September 2014 at Emerald Downs Golf Course in Port Macquarie.
+Soon after, Lindsay joined the Hello Koalas Team and has professionally photographed and documented all the Hello Koalas sculptures and associated events.

-Lindsay’s high quality images have been used in developing the Hello Koalas memorabilia range, which includes postcards, magnets and badges.
-A comprehensive full colour Hello Koalas Sculpture Trail book will be published in mid 2015, featuring Lindsay’s photographs.
+Lindsay’s high quality images have been used in developing the Hello Koalas memorabilia range, which includes postcards, magnets, badges, colouring books, calendars, T Towels, T shirts, bookmarks, stickers and prints.